santiagov916/employee-tracker/README.md

   ## Description

-  start description
+  To help employers, managers, supervisors, etc. keep track of their growing business

   ## Motivation

-  starter motivation
+  I just wanted to help those that found this useful, work on my database skills, making queries, and much more skills that this project involved!

   ## Usage

-  node server.js or node server
+  keep track of all aspects of your businees, employees, departments, roles, budgets, and many more coming sooN!

   ## Installation

   ### Dependencies: node.js , jest , mysql , mysql2 , inquirer
-  ### To install: npm i OR npm install
+  ### To install: npm i OR npm install mysql2 inquirer
-  ### CLI to start: node server.js or node server
+  ### CLI to start: node server.js or npm start

   ## Contributors